Syslifters/OffSec-Reporting/README.md

 💲 Free
 📝 Write in markdown
 ⚙️ Render your report to PDF
-🛡️ OSCP, OSEE, OSEP, OSWE, OSWP
+🛡️ OSCP, OSWP, OSEP, OSWA, OSWE, OSED, OSMR, OSEE, OSDA
 🚀 Fully customizable
 🎉  No need for Word
 👌  No local software troubleshooting